9 min read

 They’re one of the most toxic people out there.
 And while some are unapologetically brazen about their vanity, others are stealthy about it.

 Unfortunately, many of us weren’t ever taught how to deal with a narcissist, let alone spot one.
-But here’s where you can start:
+The fact of the matter is, an incredibly self-centered person can be a pain to deal with.

-An incredibly self-centered person can be a pain to deal with.
 And if you have one in your life, it’s important to know how to protect yourself.

 Narcissism is unbiased.
 And someone who holds those toxic traits could be just about anybody — a family member, friend, significant other, and so on.
 So before learning how to deal with a narcissist, it’s important to learn how to identify one.